-This past weekend, I purchased a dog from one of my old mentors, Mitch Seavey.
+This past weekend, I purchased a dog– my very first time venturing into this!
+I think I found a perfect fit for us.
 Her name was Candy but I have to admit I’m not super fond of that, so I’m calling her Annie– I figure it sounds similar, and she responds to it well.
 I’ll have a bio up for Annie soon.
 She’s a sweet little 3 year old, smaller than Bonnie even, and all white.
 She was a little shy at first but has gotten to know me.
 I took her for a try on our runs yesterday and she did great.

 Soon, if some plans work out, I’ll have two more young dogs to add to the crew, for a team of six.
 A six dog team can pull a sled.
 I’ll be able to do some good runs with lots of camping.
 Ideally I’ll have four dogs in this group (Bonnie and Hooch being the oldsters) who will be able to carry on with me to Iditarod– and ideally this winter of a small team with lots of camping will let me accomplish some goals: